AckerlyXu/heima/articles/backup/backup-azure-arm-restore-vms.md

 Now that you have selected the restore point, choose a configuration for your restore VM.
 Your choices for configuring the restored VM are to use: Azure portal or PowerShell.

+> [!NOTE]
-> [AZURE.NOTE] Portal provides a Quick Create option for restored VM.
+> Portal provides a Quick Create option for restored VM.
 If you want to customize the VM configuration of the to-be restored VM, use PowerShell to restore backed up disks and attach them to choice of VM configuration.
 See [Restoring a VM with special network configurations](#restoring-vms-with-special-network-configurations).

 1. If you are not already there, go to the **Restore** blade.
 Ensure a **Restore point** has been selected, and click **Restore configuration** to open the **Recovery configuration** blade.